The New January.

 Without summer vacations and required reading, though, it can be hard as an adult to draw the line between where summer ends and fall begins.
 Because although we’d love to have an endless summer, and although the first day of Autumn isn’t technically until September 23rd, we can all feel a shift from the moment Labor Day weekend comes to a close.
 It’s “back to the grind,” even though most of us have been grinding all year long.
 And so it can just seem like more of the same – like we lost track of time, and the time of year so associated with taking a breather completely passed us by.
 Couple this with a built-in programming from childhood to register this time of year as transitional, and it’s easy to feel a little bummed out by the seasonal shift.

 While January usually gets the attention when it comes to resolutions, I’d like to argue that September deserves just as much attention as the 01/01 mark.

-September is the perfect time to evaluate where you’ve been, where you’re at, and where you’re going.
+Autumn is the perfect time to evaluate where you’ve been, where you’re at, and where you’re going.
 It’s a time for us to bring back that childlike enthusiasm, relentless joy, and even those first-day jitters we had as kids.
 Because all worthwhile and exciting changes in life bring up first-day jitters, really.

 It’s called “Fall” for a reason: just like the leaves break from the brances so the tree can begin its process of renewal, we too should let our old energy-suckers fall off our backs to make way for this new season of growth.It's called Fall for a reason: just like the leaves break from the brances so the tree can begin its process of renewal, we too should let our old energy-suckers fall off our backs to make way for this new season of growth.
 Click To Tweet